jgadsden/tin-whistle-tablature/README.md

 notes in scores for tin whistle.
 The plugin will adjust for tin whistles tuned to D, C and Bb, according to the instrument defined for each staff.
-Note that if the staff instrument is not a whistle then no tabs are applied, otherwise the plugin will adjust the tab diagram position for the lowest note possible (currently D, C or Bb).
+Note that if the staff instrument is not a whistle then no tabs are applied, otherwise the plugin will adjust the tab diagram position for the lowest note possible.

 See the "Here be Dragons" section of this document that discusses various quirks related to early MuseScore 3 releases.